olatar/Aerial_Object_Deteciton_EO-IR/README.md

-# Aerial_Object_Deteciton_EO-IR
+#### Public repository for TTK4550 - Specialization Project - Fall 2020
-Public repository - project thesis
+### Object detection, classification, and recognition in UAVs: A machine learning approach

-# Comming very soon!
+A notebook is added for almost each tiral in the results.
+Consequently, many are quite similar.
-### Migration from Gooogle Drive to Github is in the works!
-It will most likely be ready when you are done reading the paper :)
+The notebooks are based on the Computer Vision Model Library from Roboflow.com.